eversinc33/eversinc33.github.io/content/posts/avoiding-direct-syscall-instructions.md

 ![clean objdump](/objdump.png)

 Grabbing the first one available worked fine for me.
 One idea for improvement that is left is to control what `syscall` instruction we jump to and use this to e.g. fool an analyst that only observes the location of the syscall.
+EDIT 02/08/23: I just pushed changes that fix this.
+Now the `syscall` instruction that is corresponding to the actual syscall is taken instead.

 The code for this technique is hosted at https://github.com/eversinc33/BouncyGate.
 Unfortunately, as opposed to SysWhispers/NimlineWhispers, you will have to add the function definitions for each Syscall that you need yourself (but you can still use those that NimlineWhispers generates).